msolve: A Library for Solving Polynomial Systems: Implementational Details

-To do so, we compute a second parametrization for each variable and compare it with the previous one.
+In Section~\ref{subsec:fglm}, we computed a polynomial $p_i=x_i+\paramsqfr{i}(x_n)$ as the parametrization of $x_i$ in $\sqrt{I}$.
+We now compute a second parametrization $q_i$ for $x_i$ and compare them.
 Since computing the sequence terms is actually the bottleneck of this variant of the \fglm algorithm, the goal is to use the sequence terms at hand.